-Note: All trips coordinated by the club are informal get togethers for interested paddlers.
-We do not offer formal guided trips for individuals, groups, corporate outings, etc. We do not provide equipment nor do we do trip planning for private trips.
-There are local commercial outfitters who provide such.
-Please see our Outfitters page for their contact information.
+Club trips are informal get togethers for interested paddlers.
+We cannot offer formal or paid guided trips for individuals, groups, corporate outings, etc. Nor can we provide equipment nor do we do trip planning for private trips.
+For this, contact one of our commercial Outfitters.
 See Trip Guidelines for a detailed description about trips coordinated through the club.

 Club members volunteer to coordinate outings throughout the year.
 Paddlers of all levels will be able to find outings that suit their skill level.